nuclio/nuclio/docs/tasks/deploying-functions.md

 The entrypoint, essentially a function native to the runtime, is called whenever one of the configured triggers receives an event (more on configuring triggers later).

 > **Note:** nuclio supports configuring multiple triggers for a single function.
 For example, the same function can be called both via calling an HTTP endpoint and posting to a Kafka stream.
-Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (e.g. `event.GetBody()`) Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived
+Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (e.g. `event.GetBody()`).
+Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived

 The entrypoint may return a response which is handled differently based on which trigger configured the function.
 Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ack or nack and others (like cron) ignore the response altogether.